-- Press the head rest forward or back to the required position.
+- Press the head restraint forward or back to the required position.

-Removing the headrests
+Removing the head restraint

-- Push the head rest up as far as it will go. - Press the button \Rightarrow fig. 92 (arrow). - Pull head rest out of fitting without releasing the button.
+- Push the head restraint up as far as it will go. - Press the button $\Rightarrow$ fig. 92 (arrow). - Pull head restraint out of fitting without releasing the button.

-Fitting the head rests
+Fitting the head restraint

-- Insert the headrest into the guides on the rear backrest. - Push headrest down. - Adjust the headrest to suit body size \Rightarrow page 14 and \Rightarrow page 13.
+- Insert the head restraint into the guides on the rear backrest. - Push head restraint down. - Adjust the head restraint to suit body size $\Rightarrow$ page 14 and $\Rightarrow$ page 13.

-- Never drive if the headrest have been removed.
-Risk of injury. - Never drive if the headrests are in an unsuitable position, there is a risk of serious injury. - After refitting the headrests, you must always adjust it properly for height to achieve optimal protection. - Please observe the safety warnings \Rightarrow page 128, "Correct adjustment of headrests". \blacksquare
+- Never drive if the head restraints have been removed.
+Risk of injury. - Never drive if the head restraints are in an unsuitable position, there is a risk of serious injury. - After refitting the head restraint, you must always adjust it properly for height to achieve optimal protection. - Please observe the safety warnings $\Rightarrow$ page 128, "Correct adjustment of head restraints". $\blacksquare$